flywheel-apps/nyu_rotator_cuff_gear_suite/gears/assign_single_case/README.md

 ## Usage Notes

 The `assign-single-case` gear assigns or modifies the assignment of a single case.
 A new assignment is constrained by the availability of the specified reader (i.e. the readers number of assignments is less than their maximum number of cases).
-On execution, the Gear distributes the specified case to a specified reader.
+On execution, the gear distributes the specified case to a specified reader.

 NOTE: This gear assumes that you are running it from within the "Master Project".
 Attempting to execute this gear from within a reader project will fail.

 ### Gear Configuration

 * **reader_email** (required): The email of the reader to assign the specific case.
-* **assignment_reason** (required): The reason for the new assignment or reassignment (e.g. breaking tie, minority assessment).
+* **assignment_reason** (required): A selected reason for the new assignment or reassignment.
+(Default *Assign to Resolve Tie*).
+  * **Assign to Resolve Tie**: Assign this case to the specified reader.
+Increases **case_coverage**, if require.
+  * **Individual Assignment**: Assign this case to the specified reader.
+The gear will fail if constrained by **case_coverage**.
+  * **Change Tear Classification**: Removes **Completed** status from case and allows reader to make changes to tear type and measurements.
+  * **Change Measurement**: Removes **Completed** status from case and allows reader to make changes to measurements only.

 ### Expected Output